Package 'arcgeocoder'

 Value

 A tibble object with the results.
-See the details of the output in ArcGIS REST API Service output.
+See output details in ArcGIS REST API service output.

 Address components

-This function allows to perform structured queries by different components of an address.
-At least one field should be different than NA or NULL.
+This function performs structured queries by different components of an address.
+At least one field should be different from NA or NULL.

-A vector of values can be provided for each parameter for multiple geocoding.
-When using vectors on different parameters, their lengths should be the same.
+A vector of values can be provided for each argument for multiple geocoding.
+When using vectors in different arguments, their lengths must be the same.

-The following list provides a brief description of each parameter:
+The following list provides a brief description of each argument:

 • address: A string that represents the first line of a street address.
-In most cases it will be the street name and house number input, but it can also be used to input building name or place-name.
+In most cases, it is the street name and house number input, but it can also be used to input a building name or place name.

 • postalext: A postal code extension, such as the United States Postal Service ZIP+4 code.